Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity

-Figure ~\ref{fig-coh2} displays measures of coherence and incoherence as a function of the coupling range.
+Figure ~\ref{fig-coh2} displays measures of coherence and incoherence as a function of the coupling range, for small $\sigma$ values $(\sigma =0.4)$.
 Each point represents an average over fourteen different initial conditions.
-Figure ~\ref{fig-coh2}a demonstrates that synchronization settles in the system for very small and for very large values of the coupling range $R$.
+Figure ~\ref{fig-coh2}c demonstrates that synchronization settles in the system for very small and for very large values of the coupling range $R$.
 The synchronization at large coupling ranges is not surprising, since the system reaches an all-to-all connectivity in this limit.
-In the region of small $R$ the mean phase velocity of the coherent regions is found approximately constant (around $\omega=1.8$), while it drops as we approach the all-to-all connectivity.
-As $(4R+1) \to N$ the system slows down while synchronizing and this is expressed by a smaller value of the mean phase velocity (e.g. for $d=0.801$ where $\omega=1.6$).
-Figure ~\ref{fig-coh2}b shows that the population of incoherent elements increases as the coupling diagonal $d$ increases, up to $d=0.801$ when it drops back to zero, which reflects the complete synchronization in the large $d$ limit.
-The difference of the $\omega$'s of the coherent and incoherent elements, $\Delta\omega$, increases gradually as the coupling diagonal $d$ increases.
-Since the $\omega_{\rm coh}$ remain approximately constant with the increase of d, we conclude that the incoherent domains become more active.
+In the region of small $R$ the mean phase velocity of the coherent regions is found approximately constant (around $\omega \sim 1.8$), while it drops as we approach the all-to-all connectivity (see Fig. ~\ref{fig-coh2}a).
+As $(4R+1) \to N$ the system slows down while synchronizing and this is expressed by a smaller value of the mean phase velocity (e.g. for $d=0.801$ where $\omega \sim 1.6$).
+Figure ~\ref{fig-coh2}b shows that the population of the incoherent elements increases as the coupling ratio $d$ increases, up to $d=0.801$ when it drops back to zero, which reflects the complete synchronization in the large $d$ limit.
+The difference of the $\omega$'s of the coherent and incoherent elements, $\Delta\omega$, increases gradually as the coupling ratio $d$ increases.
+Since the $<\omega_{\rm coh}>$ remains approximately constant with the increase of d, we conclude that the incoherent domains become more active.
 As expected, $\Delta\omega$ is zero for complete synchronization (i.e. $d=0.041,\>\> d=0.801$).
 This is also reflected by the evolution of $<N_{\rm incoh}>$ and $<M_{\rm incoh}>$.
 Both $<N_{\rm incoh}>$ and $ <M_{\rm incoh}>$ receive their maximum values when $\Delta\omega$ is also maximum, thus suggesting that the incoherent domains become more pronounced.
 Overall, the $<N_{\rm incoh}>$ and $ <M_{\rm incoh}>$ absolute values are low indicating that the small $\sigma$ values form ``weak-chimeras'', consisting mainly of synchronous regions interrupted by few``rebels''.